P&P Frequently Asked Questions (FAQs)

 When do I have to submit my manuscript?

-You should submit a nearly final draft of the manuscript two weeks (by 12:00p ET) before the P&P call you would like to be reviewed on.
+You should submit a nearly final draft of the manuscript two weeks (by 12:00 PM ET) before the P&P call you would like to be reviewed on.
 The P&P meets bi-weekly.
+The deadline & review schedule can be found on the KPMP website

 What verbiage should I use to include the KPMP as an author?